Orange (2012 film): Production

-Biju Varkey and Suresh Kochamminy have jointly written the story.
-The director Biju Varkey himself has written the dialogue.
-Ramalingam handles the cinematography.
-The movie has been produced under the banner of Swaraj films by Ravi Bangalore.

-The music was given by Manikanth Kadri for the lyrics written by Rafeeque Ahmed and Afzal Yusuf composed one song with lyrics by C.R.
-Menon.

-The film has been shot on locations at Marayoor.
+The film has been shot on locations at Marayoor in 2011, but remained unreleased due to distribution problems.

 Soundtrack

 The film's soundtrack contains 5 songs, all composed by Manikanth Kadri and Afzal Yusuf.
 Lyrics by Rafeeq Ahmed, C. R. Menon and Muthamizhu.

+Reception

+A critic from The Times of India wrote that "The gags are half-hearted and pop-up like uninvited guests in an otherwise dull plot.
+Orange, in spite of some powerful performances from Mani and Biju Menon, fails to impress the viewer".